-- To encourage the development of previouslydeveloped land pockets for residential purposes, and - 2.
-To resist the development of open or backland spaces that contribute to the character of the locality, such as private gardens.
+- A. Planning applications for the residential development of previously developed land will be supported. - B. Proposals that involve the development of open or backland spaces that contribute to the character of the locality will not normally be approved.

-9.18.1 A number of possible housing sites were identified during the community consultation process.
-The Housing and Planning Act 2016 has introduced a 'Permission in Principle' procedure that will grant planning approval as of right for land that is identified by the local authority in its statutory Brownfield Land Register and by the Neighbourhood Plan, which is therefore relevant to this policy.

-9.18.2 The Neighbourhood Forum welcomes both the identification of under-utilised small previously developed sites as described in this policy, and the opportunity to discuss proposals for them with a view to taking them into account as the Plan is reviewed.
+- 9.20.1 A number of possible housing sites were identified during the community consultation process.
+The Housing and Planning Act 2016 has introduced a 'Permission in Principle' procedure that will grant planning approval as of right for land that is identified by the local authority in its statutory Brownfield Land Register and by the Neighbourhood Plan, which is therefore relevant to this policy. - 9.20.2 The Neighbourhood Forum welcomes both the identification of under-utilised small previously developed sites as described in this policy, and the opportunity to discuss proposals for them with a view to taking them into account as the Plan is reviewed.
 Whilst there is no obligation on the landowner to implement any change, their inclusion in this plan could grant them Permission in Principle pursuant to secondary legislation that is part of the Housing and Planning Act.

-9.18.3 There are a number of potential small housing sites across the neighbourhood area which are currently unused or under-utilised.
+- 9.20.3 There are a number of potential small housing sites across the neighbourhood area which are currently unused or under-utilised.
 The redevelopment of these sites to provide housing, contributing to the delivery of housing targets for the area, is welcomed.
-Development of these sites should comply with policies set out elsewhere in the Neighbourhood Plan and under the Planning in Principle procedure will be subject to the submission and approval of Technical Details prior to development.

-9.18.4 The development of backland garden sites is not considered appropriate and will be resisted, in line with policy LP 39 of the draft Richmond Local Plan.
+Development of these sites should comply with policies set out elsewhere in the Neighbourhood Plan and under the Planning in Principle procedure will be subject to the submission and approval of Technical Details prior to development. - 9.20.4 The development of backland garden sites is not considered appropriate and will be resisted, in line with policy LP 39 of the draft Richmond Local Plan.

-Figure 9.8: Proposed infill development off Maguire Drive, Clifford Road and Riverside Drive
+Figure 9.8 Proposed infill development off Maguire Drive